 The stress from the fast-paced world that we have to keep up relentlessly with, can sometimes get to us if it’s not well-managed.
 Add on the additional load of taking care of children, and it’s not easy to juggle both sides.
 That’s when we are getting increasingly dependent on foreign helpers from maid agencies to manage our households.

 However, the way we should manage domestic help is a delicate area.
 It’s an area that we cannot afford to neglect, else there’s a downside to it.
 In fact, a huge potential downside to it if something goes awry.

 Seen videos of maids kicking poor, helpless children like they hate them wholeheartedly?
-We can pretend all these do not exist and sweep the ugly truth under the carpet, but well, it’s the harsh reality.
-It makes one wonder how can one abuse a child with no defenses?
+We can pretend all these do not exist and sweep the ugly truth under the carpet, but it’s the harsh reality.
+It makes one wonder how can one abuse a child with no defences.
 The child abuse issue is most probably, not just skin-deep.

 This is one case that most people will cringe at, where there’s a video of the maid repeatedly stomping on the child’s spine.
 Here’s another story about a 2-month innocent baby got abused violently by a maid.
 This will definitely make parents think twice before hiring domestic help to take care of their household and children.

-Before we jump quickly to condemn domestic helpers who have contributed to our country in their own ways, we should also slow down to reflect on what went went wrong in the equation of human relationships.
+Before we jump quickly to condemn domestic helpers who have contributed to our country in their own ways, we should also slow down to reflect on what went wrong in the equation of human relationships.

 Here are some pointers for child abuse prevention to avoid such unfortunate incidents from happening:

 - Lots of patience for cultural and language differences.